wemove/dcat-ap-plu/README.md

 ## Licence

-GeoDCAT-AP releases and working drafts are distributed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+DCAT-AP.PLU releases and working drafts are distributed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).